Marbru35/MCQuality/README.md

    - Displays the dominant emotion as a label on the video feed.
 5. **Data Logging**:
    - Captures emotion data along with timestamps.
-   - Saves results into a CSV file (`emotions_results.csv`) for graphical analyses with the following structure.
+   - Saves results into a CSV file (`src/results/emotions_results.csv`) for graphical analyses with the following structure.
      - **time**: Timestamp of the detected emotion
      - **dominant_emotion**: The most prominent emotion detected in the frame
      - **angry, disgust, fear, happy, sad, surprise, neutral**: Intensity level for each emotion